rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 As with setting prices, organizations can make the mistake of extending terms that are too generous.
 Alternatively, if payment terms are too tight, customers may look for competitors with more lenient payment options.

 Good news for companies that invoice their customers after delivering goods or performing services!
 Invoice factoring can alleviate this challenge altogether.
-When companies factor invoices, they can receive payment the same day the invoice is generated, without waiting for customers to pay.
+When companies factor invoices, they can receive payment the same day the invoice is generated without waiting for customers to pay.
 The factoring company will do the waiting while you’re growing your business.

 Expanding Too Fast (#9 on the list)